2003 Senior British Open

 The 2003 Senior British Open was a senior major golf championship and the 17th Senior British Open, held from 24–27 July at Turnberry in South Ayrshire, Scotland.
 It was the 5th Senior British Open played at the course and the first Senior British Open played as a senior major championship.

-Tom Watson defeated Carl Mason in a playoff to win his first Senior British Open title.
-The 2003 event was Watson's second senior major championship victory.
+Tom Watson defeated Carl Mason in a playoff to win his first Senior British Open title and his second senior major championship victory.

 Venue

 The 2003 event was the 5th Senior British Open played at Turnberry.

 Course layout

 Field

 The field consisted of 144 competitors: 139 professionals and 5 amateurs.

 18-hole stroke play qualifying rounds were held on Monday, 21 July, on two places in Scotland, the Barassie Links in Kilmarnock and the Kintyre course at Turnberry, for players who were not already exempt.
 The 31 leading players from the qualifying competitions joined the 113 exempt players for the championship.

 77 players made the 36-hole cut, 76 professionals and one amateur.
 Arthur Pierce, Ireland, finished leading amateur at tied 62nd.